-The Cancer-related Emergency and Urgent Care: Prevention, Management, and Care Coordination meeting will be held online from December 1-3, 2021.
+The Cancer-related Emergency and Urgent Care: Prevention, Management, and Care Coordination meeting was held online from December 1-3, 2021.
+Recordings from the meeting are available here.

-The goal of this workshop is to bring together researchers, clinicians, patients, and advocates representing a broad range of expertise and experiences to:
+The goal of this workshop was to bring together researchers, clinicians, patients, and advocates representing a broad range of expertise and experiences to:

 - Define the current state of the science in the identification, prevention, and management of oncologic emergencies;